j-gosse/Win32AppFramework/README.md

 class handles most of this logic and WNDCLASS creation now occurs outside of any window classes.
 - Removed static member variables sWindowClassName_, sWindowClass_, and sIsClassRegistered_ from the Window class.
 WNDCLASS creation occurs elsewhere while class registration occurs in IWindow.
 - IWindow and Window classes now accept a parameter referencing a WNDCLASSEX structure.
+- Modified IWindow class static WndProc method.
+Removed the try/catch blocks and stopped throwing here, instead returning FALSE if "pInstance" is null.
+The exception should be thrown on the Create() window method in order to appropriately catch errors caused by invalid or null "lpCreateParams" when assigned to "pInstance" in the WndProc method.

 [CLICK HERE](CHANGELOG.md) to view the full change log.